Sxmurai/belle-delphine-onlyfans-reminder/README.md

 ---

-# belle-daphine-onlyfans-reminder
+# belle-delphine-onlyfans-reminder
-A android app made to annoy you about Belle Daphine's *ahem* she's uploading on her OnlyFans on christmas day.
+A android app made to annoy you about Belle Delphine's *ahem* she's uploading on her OnlyFans on christmas day.

 ---

 ## Why?

-Well, I was in a DM call with someone via discord and I saw in their screenshare that they brought up Belle Daphines onlyfans porno she's uploading on the 225th of December.
+Well, I was in a DM call with someone via discord and I saw in their screenshare that they brought up Belle Delphine onlyfans porno she's uploading on the 25th of December.
 So I decided it would be a GREAT idea to make an android app to annoy you about it, on christmas day.

 The app does the following: